radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 ## AWS.RDS/DBInstanceProperties
 ### Properties
 * **AllocatedStorage**: string: The amount of storage (in gigabytes) to be initially allocated for the database instance.
-* **AllowMajorVersionUpgrade**: bool: A value that indicates whether major version upgrades are allowed.
+* **AllowMajorVersionUpgrade**: bool (WriteOnly): A value that indicates whether major version upgrades are allowed.
 Changing this parameter doesn't result in an outage and the change is asynchronously applied as soon as possible.
 * **AssociatedRoles**: [DBInstanceRole](#dbinstancerole)[]: The AWS Identity and Access Management (IAM) roles associated with the DB instance.
 * **AutoMinorVersionUpgrade**: bool: A value that indicates whether minor engine upgrades are applied automatically to the DB instance during the maintenance window.
 By default, minor engine upgrades are applied automatically.
 * **AvailabilityZone**: string: The Availability Zone (AZ) where the database will be created.
 For information on AWS Regions and Availability Zones.
 * **BackupRetentionPeriod**: int: The number of days for which automated backups are retained.
 Setting this parameter to a positive number enables backups.
 Setting this parameter to 0 disables automated backups.
 * **CACertificateIdentifier**: string: The identifier of the CA certificate for this DB instance.
+* **CertificateDetails**: [CertificateDetails](#certificatedetails): Returns the details of the DB instance's server certificate.
+* **CertificateRotationRestart**: bool (WriteOnly): A value that indicates whether the DB instance is restarted when you rotate your SSL/TLS certificate.
+By default, the DB instance is restarted when you rotate your SSL/TLS certificate.
+The certificate is not updated until the DB instance is restarted.
+If you are using SSL/TLS to connect to the DB instance, follow the appropriate instructions for your DB engine to rotate your SSL/TLS certificate
+This setting doesn't apply to RDS Custom.
 * **CharacterSetName**: string: For supported engines, indicates that the DB instance should be associated with the specified character set.
 * **CopyTagsToSnapshot**: bool: A value that indicates whether to copy tags from the DB instance to snapshots of the DB instance.
 By default, tags are not copied.
 * **CustomIAMInstanceProfile**: string: The instance profile associated with the underlying Amazon EC2 instance of an RDS Custom DB instance.
 The instance profile must meet the following requirements: